K4m1G1r1/K4m1G1r1/README.md

 ## 🔧 How to use this Grimoire

-- **If you are me (Yukiharu):** use it as a daily ritual.
+- **If you are me (Alejandro):** use it as a daily ritual.
 Create a new `Journal/YYYY-MM-DD.md` entry every night.
 Push small commits — each is proof of discipline.
 - **If you are a curious soul:** read `Roadmap/roadmap.md` first to understand context, then pick a lane (Labs, Reversing, or Journal).
 - **If you are a defender or vendor:** contact me for responsibly redacted PoCs or coordinated disclosure.
 See Responsible Disclosure below.